benjamincrozat/content/posts/tailwind-css.md

 I've been using Tailwind CSS since 2018 in a plethora of projects.
 Since then, I've only written a few lines of traditional CSS.
 Once I got the hang of Tailwind CSS, I couldn't go back.
 Naturally, I have **a lot** to say about it, and I hope you'll find this guide helpful and soon realize how powerful this framework is.

-**By the way, if this isn't enough, I recommend "[Level up with Tailwind CSS](/recommends/level-up-tailwind-css)" by Shruti Balasa, who is far more skilled at Tailwind CSS and CSS in general than I am.
+**By the way, if this guide isn't enough, I recommend "[Level up with Tailwind CSS](/recommends/level-up-tailwind-css)" by Shruti Balasa, who is far more skilled at Tailwind CSS and CSS in general than I am.
 You won't regret it.**

 [![Level up with Tailwind CSS, by Shruti Balasa](https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,h_320/https://github.com/user-attachments/assets/e8ba5a1d-b43d-41bf-be75-c4da7c174b86)](/recommends/level-up-tailwind-css)